Strategyproofness

-An SP game is not always immune to collusion, but its robust variants are; with group strategyproofness no group of people can collude to misreport their preferences in a way that makes every member better off, and with strong group strategyproofness no group of people can collude to misreport their preferences in a way that makes at least one member of the group better off without making any of the remaining members worse off.
+A SP mechanism is immune to manipulations by individual players (but not by coalitions).
+In contrast, in a group strategyproof mechanism, no group of people can collude to misreport their preferences in a way that makes every member better off.
+In a strong group strategyproof mechanism, no group of people can collude to misreport their preferences in a way that makes at least one member of the group better off without making any of the remaining members worse off.